 Freedom From Smoking provides the kind of motivation, encouragement and support needed to stop smoking for good.
 A quit-smoking counselor, trained by the American Lung Association, teaches you how to identify your addiction to nicotine and what it takes to overcome the cravings.
 Group sessions highlight how to keep from relapsing and effective relaxation and stress reduction techniques.

 Classes are free and open to all adults age 18 years of age and older.
-Nicotine replacement products (NRT) such as patches, gum and lozenges are available for those who qualify.
-Class schedules vary by time and location.
-Call 216-778-7503 for more information about the program, or for current classes and registration.
+Nicotine replacement products (NRT) are available for class participants and are free to those who qualify.
+Class schedules vary by time and location throughout the MetroHealth System.

 Are You Ready To Quit?